qipanyang/cameraAPP/README.md

 10. Click run button in the top menu in Xcode to build and run

-## usage
+## Usage
+- Connect your iPhone with the computer through a cable

+- Double click ./camearaApp/ios/camera.xcworkspace to open the project with Xcode.
+Then click run button in the top menu to run the app on your phone.

-- Click go to camera on the home page.
+- In the app, click go to camera on the home page.

 - Click snap to take a picture, and the picturn will be saved in your album.

 - For exposure and resolution settings, open the file .cameraApp/components/CameraPage.js and make a change on line 22 and 24.

     The valid value for exposure are float numbers from 0 to 1 and -1(default).

     The valid resolution options for front camera on iPhone 8 are "High", "Medium", "Low", "1280x720" and "None".

 ## Acknowledgements